JStoresund/notes-V25/nettverk/_nettverk.md

       - Lowest bridge ID = bridge priority + MAC address
     - For each switch determine root port
       - Lowest path cost to root
-    - En each segment determine DP
+    - On each segment determine DP
       - Forward all traffic away from root
       - All ports of RP are DBs
       - Port on segment with lower root path cost